 Amazon Neptune provides Amazon CloudWatch metrics for your database instances.
-You can use the AWS Management Console to view over 20 key operational metrics for your database instances, including compute, memory, storage, query throughput, and active connections.
+You can use the Amazon Web Services Management Console to view over 20 key operational metrics for your database instances, including compute, memory, storage, query throughput, and active connections.

 Automatic Software Patching

 Amazon Neptune will keep your database up-to-date with the latest patches.
 You can control if and when your instance is patched via Database Engine Version Management.